Canada Tariff Rates 2026: 10% on US Imports

 Ensure your goods qualify under USMCA rules of origin to avoid the 10% Section 122 tariff — the certification process requires documenting North American content thresholds.
 For steel and aluminum, consider whether your product qualifies for any exclusion under the Section 232 process.
 The Section 122 tariff expires ~July 24, 2026 unless Congress acts — plan inventory accordingly.
 FTZs near the northern border can defer or reduce duties on goods destined for re-export.

-How US Tariffs on Canada Work
+How Are US Tariffs on Canada Imports Calculated?

 To calculate the total duty on a specific import from Canada, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Canada rates with other countries to evaluate sourcing alternatives.